 City Council meetings are open to the public, with the exception of Closed Sessions.
 The Mayor chairs City Council meetings and is the presiding officer for the City Council but does not have veto power.
 The City Council Members and the Mayor have equally weighted votes.
 All statements and questions during Council meetings must be addressed to the Mayor and City Council.

-The City Council holds regular meetings, which are open to the public, on the first and third Mondays of the month at 6:00 p.m. in the Council Chambers located at 154 S. Eighth Street.
+The City Council holds regular meetings, which are open to the public, on the second and fourth Mondays of the month at 6:00 p.m. in the Council Chambers located at 154 S. Eighth Street.
 Special meetings are held as necessary.
 A complete agenda packet is available for public review by 5:00 p.m. on the Thursday preceding Council meetings on the City’s website at www.groverbeach.org.
 You may subscribe to receive automatic email notifications when agendas and meetings are posted using the “Notify Me” feature located on the City’s website.

 City Council Goals and Work Programs